AutumnSaury/pypnci/README.md

 # PYPNC

-A python parody of Netcat.
+A Python parody of Netcat.

 ## Supported Features